World news digest

 Some news around the globe that didn’t make all world headlines, in short:

-• Australian Prime Minister’s WeChat account was bought and renamed by a Chinese company.
+• The Australian Prime Minister’s WeChat account was bought and renamed by a Chinese company.

 • The Supreme Court of India is concerned about “irrationalfreebies politicians give to potential voters ahead of elections

-• In an attempt to curve corruption in the country, South Africa reviews public procurement contracts made in response to the Covid-19.
+• In an attempt to curb corruption in the country, South Africa reviews public procurement contracts made in response to Covid-19.
 More than half contain irregularities.

 • Indonesia started the construction of a $3.1 billion coal gasification plant to cut LPG imports.

-• Botswana Supreme Court annulled a decision that forbid a company to produce therapeutic cannabis.
+• Botswana Supreme Court annulled a decision that forbids a company to produce therapeutic cannabis.

 • Postponed because of the Covid-19 pandemic, Argentina‘s 2020 Census will take place on May 18.
 It becomes a public holiday to allow for face-to-face interviews, although the 56 questions can be answered digitally.

-• France highest justice court temporarily suspended a ban on sale of CBD hemp flowers implemented on December 30.
+• France’s highest justice court temporarily suspended a ban on the sale of CBD hemp flowers implemented on December 30.

 • A French tourist was sentenced to 8 years of prison in Iran for espionage.
 He flew a drone and took pictures in a natural park near the border between Iran and Tajikistan.
 His lawyer plans to appeal the decision.